 Most everyone can benefit from meditation and breathing exercises.
 The beauty of breathing exercises is they provide immediate relief and can be done anywhere.
 The basic gist is to sit in a quiet place and take deep, slow breaths while counting as you inhale and exhale.

-In the past, there was a stigma connected to seeing a mental health therapist.
+In the past, there was a stigma connected to seeing a mental health therapist such as psychologists melbourne.
 People would silently struggle with stress and anxiety on their own, which often made the problem worse rather than better.

 Fortunately, society has become more aware of the prevalence of stress and more accepting of getting professional help when you need it.
 Even Michael Phelps, the most awarded Olympian in history, has recently come out and spoken about his experience with mental health therapy.